 Should you use 'P' Plates ?

 Over a thousand young lives are lost each year on UK roads.
 Novice drivers form only 7% of the driving population but have 12% of the injury accidents.
 Research also shows that accident liability is reduced by nearly half after 2 years' driving experience.

-They show other road users you’re new on the road and most people will give you a bit more time and consideration.
+Why display 'P' PLATES?They show other road users you’re new on the road and most people will give you a bit more time and consideration.

 You don't have to wait until 'P' plates become compulsory.
 If you have just passed your practical driving test you can display them NOW